• Skip to primary navigation

 The debate over dried orange zest vs.

-fresh orange zest has been a popular topic in the world of culinary delights.
+Fresh orange zest has been a popular topic in the world of treats.

-Dried zest offers a longer shelf life, however fresh zest gives a more vibrant flavor.
+Dried zest offers a longer shelf life, however fresh zest gives a more bright flavor.

 Plus, dried zest is easier to use, while fresh zest requires extra prep.